teju85/teditor/README.md

 ## Compile time
 1. GNU-make (>= 4.2.1)
 2. G++ (>= 5.4.0)
-3. doxygen (>= 1.8.13) - for documentation generation
+3. doxygen (>= 1.8.13) - optional, only for documentation generation
-4. curl - for downloading Catch2 header
+4. curl - for downloading the Catch2 header file during unit-testing

 ## Runtime (alphabetical order)
 1. curl - for downloading from web